Malta in the Junior Eurovision Song Contest 2020: Malta Junior Eurovision Song Contest 2020

 Malta's participation in the contest was confirmed in July 2020.
 PBS organised the national final Malta Junior Eurovision Song Contest 2020 to select the Maltese entry.

 Competing entries

-Artists were able to submit their entries between 22 July and 23 August 2020, and the competing entries were announced on 31 August 2020.
+Artists and songwriters were able to submit their entries between 22 July and 23 August 2020, and the competing entries were announced on 31 August 2020.
 The songs were broadcast on 19 September 2020, and the show was hosted by Amber Bondin and Dorian Casar.
 After the show, an online vote was open until 26 September 2020.
 The winner was revealed on 1 October 2020.

 Final

 The songs were presented on 19 September 2020 at 18:15 CET.
 The running order was announced on 3 September 2020.
 The presentation consisted of pre-recorded performances of the twelve competing songs, and the winner was selected by an equal combination of jury votes and online votes from the public.
 The jury members in the final were: Eliana Gomez Blanco (singer, represented Malta in the Junior Eurovision Song Contest 2019), Michela Pace (singer, represented Malta in the Eurovision Song Contest 2019) and Dominic Cini (singer, composer).